atamborrino/cassandra-benchmark/slides/README.md

+Slides on tunable consistency in Apache Cassandra.

-Download and open index.html (built with reveal.js).
+Download the project and open index.html to see the presentation (built with reveal.js).